This may come as a shock to your system. But trust me on this one. Your most valuable asset is not your content. It’s not your expertise.

 These figures are billions, my friend.
 Billions, not millions!
 They make the potential with email colossal!
 If you haven’t recognized the power of email marketing, you’re missing out.
 Period!

-12 Reasons Why You Need To Start Building Your Email List Right Now
+Electronic Marketing Is the Future: 12 Reasons Why You Need To Start Building Your Targeted Email List Right Now

-Here then, are 12 reasons why you need to start building your email list right away:
+Here then, are 12 reasons why you need to embrace electronic marketing and start building your email list right away:

 #1.
-Without an email list, you’re building your business on rented digital property.
+Without an email list for electronic marketing, you’re building your business on rented digital property.

 You are too dependent upon the social networks for your business success.
 And that’s not a good place to be.
 Michael Hyatt puts it this way: